'My dad told me to play football rather than ice hockey' - The remarkable story of Finnish-Malaysian wonderkid Nooa Laine | Goal.com

 'My dad told me to play football rather than ice hockey' - The remarkable story of Finnish-Malaysian wonderkid Nooa Laine

-The Finnish top tier, Veikkausliiga is perhaps not as well-known to Malaysian fans as its glitzier counterparts in the European continent.
-But it was no mean feat for Finnish-Malaysian attacking midfielder Nooa Laine to secure a move to a top tier club; Seinäjoen Jalkapallokerho (SJK) just months after turning 18, having cut his teeth playing in the lower tiers in the past three seasons.
+The Veikkausliiga, the Finnish top tier, is perhaps not as well-known to Malaysian fans as its glitzier counterparts in the European continent.

+Yet it was no mean feat for Finnish-Malaysian attacking midfielder Nooa Laine to secure a move to top-flight side Seinäjoen Jalkapallokerho (SJK) just months after turning 18, having cut his teeth playing in the lower tiers in the past three seasons.

-According to his representative, Laine will train with the SJK first team, with the one-time Veikkausliiga champions described as the club with the best facilities in Finland.
+Laine will train with the SJK first team as he works his way up the ladder, with the one-time Veikkausliiga champions regarded as the club with arguably the best facilities in Finland.

-It was a journey that began since he was a boy, said the teenager in a video interview with Goal on Wednesday.
+It was a journey that began when he was merely a boy and is getting the youngster ever closer to fulfilling his dream.

+"I started [training] when I was six, with a summer team in the municipality of Jyväskylä where I was born," Laine told Goal.

 Laine's first ever senior-level goal, scored for Jyväskylän Jalkapalloklubi in 2018

-The second child among five siblings spoke briefly about the role his Malaysian father played in shaping his budding career (Laine's father declined to be identified by name for this story).
+The second child among five siblings spoke briefly about the role his Malaysian father played in shaping his budding career.

+"My dad's the one who has always been pushing me to play football, instead of ice hockey, floorball and bandy which are also popular here," the youngster explained.

 "He's from a little village called Batu Laut (in Selangor).
 I've visited there three times actually, the first two times when I was too little to remember, but I remember our last visit vividly, because it was around the time of the 2010 World Cup!
-It was really nice and I had a great time," noted Laine.
+It was really nice and I had a great time."

 His Malaysian connection is something he is definitely aware of, and it's a topic that he has admittedly discussed with his father.

-"My father has shown me things on the biggest Malaysian club, JDT (Johor Darul Ta'zim) and the two of us have talked a little bit about the possibility of representing Malaysia, but it's nothing concrete.
+"My father has shown me things on the biggest Malaysian club, JDT (Johor Darul Ta'zim) and the two of us have talked a little bit about the possibility of representing Malaysia, but it's nothing concrete," the attacking midfielder continued.

 "I've played in around 10 games with them, in non-competitive tournaments.
-I also attended two training camps with the U-18 team last year, but no games were played because of Covid-19."
+I also attended two training camps with the U-18 team last year, but no games were played because of Covid-19," he stated.

 Laine playing for Finland U-16 in 2017

-The immediate focus of the teenager who has made a total of 15 full-team league appearances and scored five goals is his responsibilities towards the club he just signed with earlier this month.
+However, the immediate focus of the teenager - who has made a total of 15 full-team league appearances and scored five goals - is his responsibility towards the club he just signed with earlier this month.

+"I want to use my strengths to go far at the club," said Laine.

 "And then of course when that happens, I have to start thinking about playing abroad.
 But it has to begin with me working hard to become a regular starter here."